BinWang28/EvalRank-Embedding-Evaluation/README.md

 ## Acknowledge

 - We borrow a big portion of sentence embedding evaluation from [SentEval](https://github.com/facebookresearch/SentEval).
+Please consider cite their work if you found that part useful.

 Contact Info: [bwang28c@gmail.com](mailto:bwang28c@gmail.com).